OWASP/www-chapter-morocco/index.md

       <td>Provides marketing of AppSec Africa and other Chapter events.</td>
       <td>To be added</td></tr>
     <tr><td>Membership and Project Coordinator</td>
       <td>Coordinates activities to grow individual and corporate memberships.
-Acts as project manager for events, such as LASCON, tracking assigned tasks and reporting progress.</td>
+Acts as project manager for events, such as AppSec Africa, tracking assigned tasks and reporting progress.</td>
       <td>Azzeddine RAMRAMI & Tarif EL OUADI</td></tr>
     <tr><td>Events Committee</td>
       <td>All of the Chapter Leadership Coordinators are responsible for coordinating aspects of events, including the annual Morocco Application Security Conference (AppSec Africa).
 The Chapter Leader acts as the committee chair.</td>